136. Rapid Alert – Spurious Tablet EFASTON – Batch # 51062

 – General Public

-Problem / Issue Provincial Health Departments informed the Drug Regulatory Authority of Pakistan that the samples of below mentioned drug products have been declared as ‘Substandard’.
+Problem / Issue Central Drug Laboratory (CDL) Karachi informed that the samples of below mentioned drug products have been declared as ‘Substandard’.

 Therapeutic Goods (s) Affected: –